kserve/modelmesh-serving/docs/install/README.md

 - **S3-compatible object storage** - Before models can be deployed, a remote S3-compatible datastore is needed from which to pull the model data.
 This could be for example an [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage) instance, or a locally running [MinIO](https://github.com/minio/minio) deployment.
 Note that this is not required to be in place prior to the initial installation.

-We provide an install script to quickly run ModelMesh Serving with a provisioned etcd server.
+We provide an install script `--quickstart` option to quickly run ModelMesh Serving with a provisioned etcd server.
 This may be useful for experimentation or development but should not be used in production.

 ## Cluster Scope or Namespace Scope